 Examples of subordinating conjunctions include because, whereas, although, unless, if.

 i) simple - ie composed of single words (as in the examples above)

 ii) compound - ie composed of more than one word - eg as soon as : Can you call me

 as soon as he arrives?
 (Compound subordinating conjunction)

 iii) correlative - ie composed of two separate elements.
-Eg:
+Eg: either/or